 Front-Control Dishwashers

 This is the classic dishwasher, it’s the style that comes to mind when you think of this appliance.
 Front-control dishwashers have the control panel on the front of the door, giving them a timeless look.
 This also makes them simple to operate.
+Here are some other important points to think about when considering a front-control dishwasher.

 New models have touch screen controls instead of the hard-to-clean buttons of previous generations, but dishwashers have had front control designs since they hit the general market around 75 years ago.
-It’s a classic style, meaning your appliance won’t ever look terribly dated.
+It’s a classic style, meaning your appliance won’t ever look dated.

 You can get a good dishwasher with controls on the front door for as little as $300 to $400.
 Dishwashers with controls integrated into the top of the appliance generally have an entry-level price that’s a few hundred dollars higher.

 No hunting around for integrated controls designed into the top of the door — or having to pull open the door to change a setting.
 You can see how much time is left on the wash cycle from across the room.
-If you like a sleek, minimal look, a control panel on the front of the dishwasher can look busy.
+However, if you like a sleek, minimal look, a control panel on the front of the dishwasher can look busy.

 If you have a small kitchen with narrow clearance between appliances or if you have little kids, they may love messing with those very visible controls.
 Sometimes the slightest bump of the front panel can start the appliance or change the cleaning cycle you’ve chosen.
 Lean against your dishwasher’s front controls and you may end up running a wash cycle on a clean load of dishes.
-Or you may interrupt a cycle and end up with a load of still dirty dishes.
+Or you may interrupt a cycle and end up with a load of still-dirty dishes.

 Top-Control Dishwashers